 Dr. Bueno is a talented cancer researcher who has repeatedly been recognized with awards such as America’s Top Doctors.
 He developed the current cancer research lab at Brigham and Women’s Hospital, which is used to study and develop innovative treatments for mesothelioma and other forms of cancer.
-Brigham and Women’s also hosts the International Mesothelioma Program, a mesothelioma research group founded by Dr. David Sugarbaker, which is now directed by Dr. Bueno.
+Brigham and Women’s also hosts the International Mesothelioma Program, a mesothelioma research group founded by the late Dr. David Sugarbaker, which is now directed by Dr. Bueno.

 Dr. Bueno’s projects are largely funded by the government-run National Cancer Institute, which speaks to the value of the work he is doing.

 Dr. Bueno is recognized as the Chief of Thoracic Surgery at Brigham and Women’s Hospital and co-directs the hospital’s Lung Center.
 These two leadership positions reflect his status as an elite surgeon given Brigham and Women’s extraordinarily talented surgical staff.

 - America’s Top Doctors